Everything you need to know about cauliflower, including cauliflower nutrition, storage, and the difference between cauliflower and broccoli!

-Well let’s start with what makes them the same, shall we?
+Let’s start with what makes them the same, shall we?
 Both cauliflower and broccoli are in the same family as cabbage and Brussels sprouts.
-The parts we eat on both are actually flower buds!
+The parts we eat on all of these veggies are actually flower buds!

 As far is differences go, cauliflower is actually just an albino broccoli…jokes!
 It’s not.
 Though they are quite similar, the edible flower buds I mentioned are more spaced out in broccoli.
 Cauliflower has less calories and carbs, while broccoli has more vitamins and minerals.